dan-kc/flake-gen/README.md

   ];
 ```

-## Supported languages

-- rust
-- go
-- typescript

 ## Development

-### Testing:

-Because `cargo test` tests against the built binary, we must run cargo build before cargo test for accurate testing.

 ### Todo:

-- make the default project name to be the curr dir name.
+- Make the default project name to be the curr dir name.
-- `flake-gen rust .` should be the api.
-- `flake-gen rust -picd .` for adding package, image, comments, devshell
-- `flake-gen markdown -picd .` will error because there`s no package option for markdown files.
-- Each lang should have it's own options.
-- Use Terra for templating.
-Each lang will have it's own Terra template in a sense.
+- Add Rust
+- Add Go
+- Add Ts